 What is executive coaching?
 A four-part definition to a growing field

-The field of coaching has grown dramatically in the past 20 years.
+The field of coaching has grown dramatically over the past 20 years.
 One reason is the high cost of attrition.
 Research indicates that 35 to 40 percent of new managers fail within the first 18 months (Fisher, 2005).
 The cost of replacement is estimated at $150,000 for a manager and as much as $750,000 for an executive (McCune, 1999).

 WHAT COACHES DO

 Companies look to coaches to facilitate performance improvement in struggling workers, aid change and transition, resolve conflict, and address performance gaps.
-Individuals hire coaches to address all of the above and to also address career change and upward mobility.
+Individuals hire coaches to address all of the above and also to address career change and upward mobility.